-- Elder candidates should be able to equip and care for people spiritually and should know their way around the Bible and be able to teach it.
+- Elder candidates should be able to equip and care for people spiritually, know their way around the Bible, and be able to teach it.
 They should be comfortable praying with people in need and should be good managers.

 - Deacon and deaconess candidates should demonstrate a practical and caring spirit.
 They should be willing to serve under the authority of the elders and in such a way as to free the elders to focus on their particular responsibilities.
-At Redeemer, deacons and deaconesses pray for individuals after services on Sundays, assist elders in membership interviews, assist elders in examining deacon and deaconess candidates, and advocate and care for those in need.
+At Redeemer, deacons and deaconesses pray for individuals after Sunday services, assist elders in membership interviews, examine deacon and deaconess candidates, and advocate and care for those in need.

-- Compatibility: Candidates need to understand and fit into the Redeemer Downtown life and vision.
+- Compatibility: Candidates must understand and fit into the Redeemer Downtown life and vision.

-- Comprehension: Candidates need to understand and accept Redeemer Downtown's convictions about theology and church government.
-This involves commitment to the Bible’s authority, to Presbyterian Church government and to the Westminster standards.
+- Comprehension: Candidates must understand and accept Redeemer Downtown's convictions about theology and church government.
+This involves a commitment to the Bible’s authority, to the Presbyterian Church government and to the Westminster standards.

-Training begins this year in the spring with the theological and doctrinal class.
+Training begins this year in the spring with the theological and doctrinal classes.
 Both Diaconate and elder nominees attend this training class together.
 It is taught by our pastors.

-If a nominee is unable to continue with the nomination process due to time constraints or other life circumstances, they may defer their nomination for up to one year.
-If the nominee is unable to move forward with the process within the year, they will need to be renominated at a later date.
+If a nominee cannot continue with the nomination process due to time constraints or other life circumstances, they may defer their nomination for up to one year.
+If the nominee cannot move forward with the process within the year, they will need to be renominated at a later date.